rediacc/www/src/content/docs/en/cli/api-reference/auth.md

 - Some operations may require approval from another admin
 - Elevation automatically expires after timeout period
 - Failed elevation attempts are logged and may trigger alerts
-- Cannot be used to bypass company-level restrictions
+- Cannot be used to bypass organization-level restrictions
 - Revoked immediately if suspicious activity is detected

 #### Success Message